St. Joseph's Church (Seattle)

-Church in Seattle, Washington, U.S.
+Catholic Church in Seattle, Washington, U.S.

-St. Joseph's Church is a church in Seattle, in the U.S. state of Washington.
+St. Joseph's Church is a Catholic church in the Capitol Hill neighborhood of Seattle, in the U.S. state of Washington.
+It is part of St. Joseph's Parish, within the Archdiocese of Seattle and is a ministry of the West Province of the Society of Jesus (Jesuits).
 It has been designated a city landmark by the Seattle Landmarks Preservation Board.